mambarek/microservices-bom/Readme.md

 The local Nexus Repos are defined in ~/.m2/settings.xml

 this would not be recognized from Jenkins.
 Jenkins search for artifacts in the maven central.
 We have to define them in MAVEN_HOME/config/settings.xml

+Test for git push